joepuzzo/Vagrant_Drone_Protocol/README.md

     [Get VirtualBox Here](https://www.virtualbox.org/wiki/Downloads)

-    Or if you're running Lixux you may be able to simply isntall using pkg manager.
-    If running Ubuntu the following will install vagrant and VirtualBox.
-    ```
-    $ apt-get install vagrant
-    ```
+    Note: if you're running Lixux you may try to install vagrant using your package manager.
+This may work fine, but it is suggested that you install it from the link above.
+I have personally run into version isues when attempting to install using `apt-get` on an Ubuntu machine.

 2. Download or clone the repository to your machine.
     ```